ibm-cloud-docs/watson-assistant/build-actions-overview.md

 Like a human personal assistant, the assistant you build will help your customers perform tasks and answer questions.
 To accomplish this, you define actions for the assistant.
 {: shortdesc}

 An _action_ represents a discrete outcome you want your assistant to be able to accomplish in response to a user's request.
 An action comprises the interaction between a customer and the assistant about a particular question or request.
-This interation begins with the user input that starts the action (for example, `I want to withdraw money`).
+This interaction begins with the user input that starts the action (for example, `I want to withdraw money`).
 It might then include additional exchanges as the assistant gathers more information, and it ends when the assistant carries out the request or answers the customer's question.

 ## Creating and editing an action
-{: #build-actions-overview-creating}
+{: #build-actions-overview-creating-action}

 To see how actions work and how you build one, let's go through an example.